 Giant ground pangolin status

-Classified as Near Threatened (NT) on the IUCN Red List (1) and listed on Appendix II of CITES (2).
+The giant ground pangolin is classified as Vulnerable (VU) on the IUCN Red List (1) and listed on Appendix II of CITES (2).

 Giant ground pangolin threats